Walnut Creek station: History

 The BART Board approved the name "Walnut Creek" in December 1965.
 Walnut Creek station opened on May 21, 1973 as part of an extension from MacArthur to Concord.
+The station was designed by Gwathmey, Sellier & Crosby and Joseph Esherick & Associates.
 The city of Walnut Creek began operating a shuttle service between the station and the downtown area on December 12, 1974.
 It was taken over by the Central Contra Costa Transit Authority (County Connection) on July 1, 1980.

 BART released a plan in 2004 that called for changes to the station and surrounding area.
 To accommodate increased ridership, a new south paid lobby was to be added, with new escalators and stairs to the platforms.
 The existing paid area would be enlarged with new elevators added, and the platforms would be widened.
 Seismic retrofitting of the parking garage took place in 2009–2010.
 BART released conceptual modernization plans, which largely followed the recommendations of the 2004 plan, in May 2019.

-Thirteen BART stations, including Walnut Creek, did not originally have faregates for passengers using the elevator.
+Thirteen BART stations, including Walnut Creek, did not originally have faregates for passengers using elevators.
 In 2020, BART started a project to add faregates to elevators at these stations.
-The new faregates at Walnut Creek were installed in September 2022.
+The new faregate at Walnut Creek was installed in September 2022.